wbsumners/wbsumners.github.io/_pages/about.md

 I am a PhD student in mathematical analysis, under the [MAC-MIGS CDT programme](https://www.mac-migs.ac.uk/) run by the Maxwell Institute for Mathematical Sciences of the University of Edinburgh and Heriot-Watt University.
 My supervisor is [John Ball](https://people.maths.ox.ac.uk/ball/).

-My research interests are the calculus of variations, partial differential equations, and geometry broadly.
-In particular, I am interested in problems informed by the microstructure of complex materials, such as materials which exhibit martensitic phase transformations (e.g. shape-memory alloys).
+My research interests are calculus of variations, partial differential equations, and geometry broadly.
+In particular, I'm interested in problems informed by the microstructure of complex materials, such as materials which exhibit martensitic phase transformations (e.g. shape-memory alloys).

 Ongoing projects
 =======
 *Drafts available on request*
 - The Triplet Condition and Applications to Martensitic Phase Transformations
 - Applications of Evolutionary Variational Inequalities to 1D Viscoelasticity (joint work with [Alex Mielke](https://www.wias-berlin.de/people/mielke/?lang=1))
+- Torsion of Helicoidal Möbius Bands

 Publications
 =======